I was born in Miami, Florida over 60 years ago. My father was a career United States Air Force

 In September 2012, I discovered the POD website of Fine Art America where I now have on

-display hundreds of my nature photographs and other artwork images.
+display over fourteen-hundred images of my nature photographs and artwork paintings

 Return to the Homepage site